Heated Concrete Floors

 Polished Concrete Pour

-The most common form of concrete flooring, a deep layer of concrete is poured into position before being polished after curing.
+A common form of concrete flooring, a deep layer of concrete is poured into position before being polished after curing.

 Polished Concrete Screed